HOW IT WORKS

 Monitor rapid receptor-mediated signaling in real-timeCell signaling pathways communicate messages from outside the cell.
 When extracellular signal molecules bind receptors on the cell surface, they initiate signaling events inside the cell that determine cell behavior.
 G-protein-coupled receptors (GPCRs) are the largest class of transmembrane receptors.
 GPCR binding results in conformational changes and downstream responses that can be measured by impedance.
 These small changes often occur rapidly, but can last minutes to hours with significant physiological consequences.
 The Maestro Z impedance assay allows you to sensitively and continuously measure even the dynamics of cell signaling over minutes to hours without disturbing the cell biology.

 Calu-3 cells were seeded into the CytoView-Z plate and impedance was continuously monitored on the Maestro Z system.
-When dosed Isoproterenol (teal), a potent beta-adrenergic receptor antagonist, the impedance assay revealed a short-term dose-dependent decrease in impedance (left).
+When dosed Isoproterenol (teal), a potent beta-adrenergic receptor agonist, the impedance assay revealed a short-term dose-dependent decrease in impedance (left).
 At 20 minutes post-dose, the cells dosed with the highest concentration showed the lowest impedance, while cells dosed with the lowest concentration had already returned to baseline (middle).
 Cell signaling dynamics varied with compound mechanism (right).
 Histamine (orange, 100 µM) showed a short rapid decrease in impedance, while Cytochalasin D (gray) caused an initial increase and subsequent decrease in impedance related to actin inhibition and cell cycle arrest.